fayfayfayh/CrazyMyo/README.md

-# CrazyMyo
+# Crazyflie Gesture Control

-The goal of this project is to create a gesture based control interface for controlling drones using the Myo armband.
+Forked from [cflib](https://github.com/bitcraze/crazyflie-lib-python), we are developing a prototype of a gesture controlled quadcopter using the [Crazyflie 2.0](https://www.bitcraze.io/crazyflie-2/) and [Myo Armband](https://www.myo.com/).